 - Be aware that there is a higher risk of breakage of reused jars.

-- Most experts advise to avoid such jars in pressure canning, if possible.
+- Most experts advise avoiding such jars in pressure canning, if possible.

-- The rims of reused jars are commonly just a bit thinner than rims of certified Mason jars, making it harder for the rubber gaskets on the undersides of the lids to get something to grip onto and make a strong, lasting seal.
+- The rims of reused jars are commonly just a bit thinner than the rims of certified Mason jars, making it harder for the rubber gaskets on the undersides of the lids to get something to grip onto and make a strong, lasting seal.

 - Before you re-use a jar for the first time, test to make sure that your two-piece lids fit first before filling it up, and verify that the gasket sealing compound fits out to the edges of the rim of the jar.